 On June 6, 2023, the Company entered into a Securities Purchase Agreement with a purchaser named therein pursuant to which the Company sold 2,475 shares of common stock, 47,525 pre-funded warrants ("PFWs"), together with accompanying 50,000 Series A-1 Warrants to purchase common stock (the "Series A-1 Warrants"), and 50,000 Series A-2 Warrants to purchase common stock (the "Series A-2 Warrants") in a registered direct offering at a purchase price of \$140.00 per share (or \$139.60 per PFW) (the "June RDO").
 The Series A-1 Warrants and the Series A-2 Warrants are identical in all material respects.
 The Series A-1 Warrants and Series A-2 Warrants became exercisable commencing June 9, 2023, and are exercisable for three years at an exercise price of \$130.00 per share.
 Net proceeds from the June RDO, after deducting fees payable to the placement agent and other offering expenses, were approximately \$6.1 million.
 The PFWs sold in the June RDO were exercisable at an exercise price of \$0.40 per share.
-All the PFWs sold in the June RDO were exercisable at an exercise price of \$0.40 per share.
-All the PFWs sold in the June RDO were exercisable at an exercise price of \$0.40 per share.
-All the PFWs sold in the June RDO were exercisable at an exercise price of \$0.40 per share.
-All the PFWs sold in the June RDO were exercisable at an exercise price of \$0.40 per share.
-All the PFWs sold in the June RDO were exercisable at an exercise price of \$0.40 per share.
-All the PFWs sold in the June RDO were exercisable at an exercise price of \$0.40 per share.
-All the PFWs sold in the June RDO were exercisable to the placement agent and other offering expenses.
+All the PFWs sold in the June RDO were exercised prior to the date of these financial statements.
+See Note 10.
 In connection with the June RDO, the Company also issued the placement agent warrants to purchase up to 3,500 shares of common stock (the "June Placement Agent Warrants").
 The June Placement Agent Warrants became exercisable commencing June 9, 2023, expire three years following the date of sale and have an exercise price per share of \$175.00.
 See Note 10.

 On September 26, 2023, the Company entered into an underwriting agreement with ThinkEquity LLC, as underwriter, pursuant to which it issued and sold 17,500 shares of common stock and 404,075 PFWs, including the partial exercise of the underwriter's over-allotment option, in a public offering at a purchase price of \$20.40 per share (or \$20.00 per PFW) (the "September Offering").
 The overallotment option provided the underwriter the right to purchase up to 58,480 shares or PFWs during the 45 days following the September Offering.
 The underwriter exercised the overallotment option to purchase 8,348 shares.
 The terms of the sale of shares or PFWs in the September Offering also applied to purchases made by the underwriter through exercises of the overallotment option.
-At June 30, 2024, all September Offering PFWs had been exercised.
+All September Offering PFWs had been exercised prior to the date of these financial statements.
 Net proceeds from the September Offering, after deducting underwriting discounts, commissions and fees paid to the underwriter and other offering expenses, were approximately \$6.7 million.
 In connection with the September Offering, the Company also issued warrants to the underwriter to purchase up to 21,496 shares of common stock (the "September Underwriter Warrants").
 The September Underwriter Warrants become exercisable commencing 180 days after issuance, expire five years following the date of sale and have an exercise price of \$25.50 per share.
 See Note 10.